Summary of new conservation investments in 2024-2025 state budget

 Many states are making major investments in conservation, while Indiana’s investment pales in comparison.
 Colorado and Arizona dedicate a share of the state’s lottery proceeds to conservation.
 Colorado’s dedicated lottery raises about $125 million a year for conservation.
 Arkansas, Missouri, and Minnesota dedicate a small additional sales tax percentage to land and wildlife protection and outdoor recreation.
 Missouri’s two dedicated conservation taxes raise about $190 million a year; Minnesota’s raises $300 million a year.
 Maine and California issue bonds to pay for conservation projects.
 New Jersey, Florida, Maryland, North Carolina and New York dedicate a share of real estate transfer or deed transfer fees for conservation.
 Florida’s dedicated fee has raised $3 billion since 2001.
 Virginia, Texas and Georgia dedicate a share of sales tax revenue from outdoor equipment sales, which was the mechanism contained in HB 1376. (state websites; State Funding Mechanisms for Outdoor Recreation, Outdoor Industry Association, August 2017).

 Beyond conserving our splendid natural heritage and protecting the plants and animals that make our planet livable, pollinate our food crops, and control insect pests, conservation of these resources also has a direct bearing on the state’s economic success.
-According to an industry report, outdoor recreation in Indiana generates nearly $16 billion a year in consumer spending and results in 143,000 direct jobs (Outdoor Industry Association, 2017).
+According to the U.S. Department of Commerce, outdoor recreation in Indiana contributes nearly $13 billion a year to Indiana's economy and results in 107,000 direct jobs (U.S. Dept. of Commerce, Bureau of Economic Analysis, 2021).
 We are not aware of any other industry sector with this scale of economic impact that does not receive significant attention and encouragement from state government.

 More opportunities for outdoor recreation, in parks, on rivers and lakes, or along trails, also lead to a healthier citizenry, reducing health care costs.
 According to the U.S. Surgeon General, physical activity “...is one of the most important actions people can take to improve their overall health.”
 (Step It Up!
 The Surgeon General’s Call to Action to Promote Walking and Walkable Communities, September 2015).